We all have to love the minimalistic look of Notion. In fact, this app is as easy to use as it looks, and making it look aesthetic is the same easy.

 Pick your favourite widget, read the tutorial, and then embed the widget in Notion!
 None of the widgets take longer than 5 minutes to embed in Notion.

-11. A library of aesthetic Notion templates
+11. Many aesthetic Notion templates

 We've got a library full of aesthetic & free Notion templates that you can access today.
 Go ahead, find your favourite template and duplicate it!